-Some folks thoroughly enjoy sanding, while others despise it.
-It’s a time-consuming task that honestly does gauge an individual’s level of commitment to a project and his or her attention to detail.
+Some folks thoroughly enjoy sanding while others despise it.
+It’s a time-consuming project that honestly does gauge an individual’s level of commitment to a project and their attention to detail.
 But that doesn’t mean power tools can’t aid the process.
-While electric sanders can be overkill in some situations, they can effectively reduce the amount of time you spend putting the finishing touches on some things.
+Don’t get me wrong, electric sanders can be overkill at times, but they can effectively reduce the amount of time you spend putting the finishing touches on some things.

 Extremely affordable sander with a respectable performance for the price.
 The 1/3-sheet pad makes it great for a variety of projects.

 - Incredible price

 - Multiple mounting types

 DeWalt 20V MAX Orbital Sander Kit

 Cordless random orbital sander perfect for anyone of any trade.
 This tool offers superior performance and is part of the 20V Max lineup.

 - Easy to use.
 If you’ve ever tried to sand a large item by hand or attempted to tackle one big finishing project, you know just how awful — and tedious — it can be to do by hand with pieces of sandpaper.
 An electric sander takes all of the hard work out of this process.
 Powered by electricity and a speedy motor, an electric sander can work almost effortlessly.
 All you need to do is choose the specific settings, put the sander onto your material, and maneuver it wherever it’s needed.